mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-02-Active-Directory-Domain-Services-Deployment/README.md

 ---
 ## Architecture

-The MRTG-DC01 server functions as the primary domain controller within the `mrtg.local` domain, hosting:
+The MRTG-DC01 server is prepared to function as a domain controller within the future `mrtg.local` domain, hosting:

 - Active Directory Domain Services (AD DS)
-- Active Directory-integrated DNS

-This system serves as the centralized identity provider, responsible for:

-- Authentication (Kerberos)
-- Authorization and access control
-- Directory object management
-- Service discovery via DNS

-This architecture establishes the foundation for identity and access management (IAM) within the enterprise environment.
+At this stage, the server is configured with the necessary role and management tools required to support identity services.

+Domain creation, authentication, and DNS integration are completed in Lab 03.

 ---
 ## Deployment Phases